Blog-Archiv

 The abc "C2" means an IPN "C4" that is 2 times longer than the standard-length of a note (which is given in header via e.g. "L:1/8", in that case it would be a quarter note).

 Many more cryptographies have been used that make abc scores hardly readable.
-Not only the author will have problems when coming back to his score years later, maybe also other people would like to be able to maintain some abc source that was written by an author (that unfortunately likes to apply every trick the language offers).
+Not only the author will have problems when coming back to his score years later, maybe also other people would like to be able to maintain some abc source that was written by someone that unfortunately liked to apply every trick the notation offers.

 Finally the recommended EasyABC editor - can probably be installed on LINUX, but you should take yourself a day for it.
 I just threw away my nerves.
 So much Python documentation and Blogs to read.
 Everything so outdated (2017), written in so tiny fonts.
 The editor was implemented in Python, using the wxPython UI toolkit, which is platform-dependent.
 (Is Python really platform-independent?)
 The Python package installer (pip) seems to not support LINUX when a package contains platform-dependent binaries.
 How elegant Java is ....